 If you closed the spreadsheet, open it again so that it is visible in Excel.

 SpreadsheetConverter has different “flavors”, i.e. it can generate the web page in different formats, depending on your needs.
-You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones.
+You convert your own spreadsheets for more than one technical environment.
 Select Html for this tutorial.

 To start the conversion, click Convert in the SpreadsheetConverter ribbon.